michamcs/tiktoktoe/README.md

 The following algorithm scrapes :<br/>
   • Posts in the TikTok trending page<br/>
   • User pages associated to each post<br/>

+Moreover, it calls the twitter API per hashtag scrapped in TikThok posts

 ---